y0-causal-inference/y0/paper/paper.md

 The ID algorithm [@shpitser2006id] estimates the effect of smoking on the risk of cancer in \autoref{cancer}A as
 $\sum_{Tar} P(Cancer | Smoking, Tar) P(Tar | Smoking)$.
-The model in \autoref{cancer}A is inaccurate because it does not represent confounders between smoking and tar accumulation, such as the choice to smoke tar-free cigarettes.
+However, the model in \autoref{cancer}A is inaccurate because it does not represent confounders between smoking and tar accumulation, such as the choice to smoke tar-free cigarettes.
 Therefore, we add a _bidirected_ edge in \autoref{cancer}B.
-Unfortunately, the ID algorithm can not make an estimant for \autoref{cancer}B, which motivates the usage of an alternative algorithm that incorporates observational and/or interventional data.
+Unfortunately, the ID algorithm can not produce an estimand for \autoref{cancer}B, which motivates the usage of an alternative algorithm that incorporates observational and/or interventional data.
 For example, if data from an observational trial ($\pi^{\ast}$) and data from an interventional trial on smoking (
 $\pi_1$) are available, the TRSO algorithm [@tikka2019trso] estimates the effect of smoking on the risk of cancer in